d0ugr/jungle/README.md

 - Enhancement: Order Details Page - Add order details to the order confirmation page.
 - Bug: Missing Admin Security - Add authentication for administrators.
 - Bug: Checking Out with Empty Cart - Show notice that cart is empty instead of an empty cart.
+- Bug: Inconsistent Money Display - Dollar amounts updated to use humanized display across the app.

 For development I added all the RSpec model and feature testing.